Hazard Communication Plan

 For the purposes of this program, hazardous chemical shall mean any chemical that is a physical or health hazard as defined in the standard, including mixtures and gases.

 The University will rely on material safety data sheets from suppliers to meet hazard determination requirements.
 It is strongly encouraged, however, that students and employees seek out additional sources of safety and health information rather than rely solely on material safety data sheets.
-Occupational Safety and Health Services personnel can assist in locating such sources.
+Environmental Health and Safety personnel can assist in locating such sources.

 The need for adequate labeling extends far beyond the immediate requirements of the individual user, since the individual user may not be present in case of fire or explosion when containers are broken or spilled.
 The individual user may not be around years later when the containers have deteriorated or otherwise lost their value.
 Therefore, do not use wax pencil markings, abbreviations, formulas only, code names, or numbers.
 All labeling will be in conformance with Michigan Right-to-Know legislation and the following: